EdDataScienceEES/tutorial-JessHogg/index.md

 Shortest path:

-The ```shortest_path``` calculates the lenght of all the shortest paths from or to the vertices in a network.
+The ```shortest_path``` calculates the length of all the shortest paths from or to the vertices in a network.
 To do this it uses the minimum number of edges that are essential for the connection between two vertices.

-First lets make sure that the graph is prepared for analysis by running ```is_connected() ```.
+First lets ensure that the graph is prepared for analysis by running ```is_connected() ```.
 You will notice that the output says FALSE this means that the graph is not fully connected therefore if we tried to use ```shortest_path ``` we would get an error message like this:
 ```Warning message:
 In shortest_paths(network, from = V(network), to = V(network)) :
   At vendor/cigraph/src/paths/unweighted.c:444 : Couldn't reach some vertices.```